Reading and Phonics at St. Philip's

 In school, your child will be very familiar with the Jolly Phonics songs.
 We use these in our teaching right from the start and they provide actions that your child may use in the early stages of their reading journey.
 Follow this link to enjoy the songs together with your child: Jolly Phonics Songs in correct order - Letters and Diagraphs - YouTube.

 At St. Philip's, we teach phonics every day because it is an essential part of your child's development.
-We follow Letters and Sounds so that our phonics sessions are consistent and coherent.
+We follow Letters and Sounds, tailored to our school, so that our phonics sessions are consistent and coherent.
 We believe this is fundamental for our children to become independent readers.
 To find out more about Letters and Sounds and how we break our teaching down into phases, the document is here for you to read: Letters_and_Sounds_-_DFES-00281-2007.pdf (publishing.service.gov.uk).

 Below is a list of useful websites that we use to support our phonics teaching so that you can explore them at home: